cruor99/is206rep/README.md

 In order to run exercise 52, make sure you are in the gothonweb directory and type python bin/app.py in your console.

+An error might occur when accessing the webpage, which might show as 'NonType object has no attribute _help' To do this, just go / instead of /game.
+Unsure as to why this occurs.

 Also make sure you have set your pythonpath, otherwise you might encounter errors.
 This is done through
 $ export PYTHONPATH=$PYTHONPATH:.
 ========================